 Why?

 Well, let me set the scene.
-I have children aged 9,8,6,4 and 2.
+I have children aged 9, 8, 6, 4, and 2.
 Most board games are aimed at children of certain ages.
-So if I play with the older kids, the younger ones get upset, tantrums ensue, there’s crying, throwing of little plastic men, monkies, or dominoes.
+So if I play with the older kids, the younger ones get upset; tantrums ensue, with crying and throwing of little plastic men, monkeys, or dominoes.

 If I play with the younger ones, the older children go into the non-stop-moaning mode, “this is boring”, “it’s not how you play the game”, and “why do you let them always win”?
 Am I alone here?
 Is there no other parent out there who experiences this?